 Full of restaurants, especially waffle houses, and to balance it out, also is full of gyms.

 The place to buy clothes, you can find absolutely anything and everything.

 Gold, diamonds and expensive watch shops galore.

-Where the expats live.
+Where the hipster and single expats live.
 Full of relatively low-cost bars, pubs, and restaurants with live music nights.